dhruvpuri0709/Agentic-Chatbot/README.md

-# 🤖 Agentic AI Chatbot
+# 🤖 Agentic AI News Summarizer

 > **The future of AI is not just responding—it's *thinking, searching, and acting* autonomously.**